Table of Contents

 Invoice Factoring

-Another solution for e-commerce businesses with cash flow issues is invoice factoring.
-If you send invoices to clients, you can sell your unpaid invoices to a factoring company who buys them at a discount.
-The factoring company advances anywhere from 60% to 95% of the value of your invoices and takes over the collection process.
+Another possible solution for e-commerce businesses with cash flow issues is invoice factoring.
+If you send invoices to clients, you can sell your unpaid invoices to a factoring company that buys them at a discount.
+The factoring company advances you a percentage of the value of your invoices and takes over the collection process.
 Once your customer pays the outstanding invoice, you receive the money that’s left (minus factor fees and any other charges).

-Invoice factoring provides fast funds during cash flow crunches, but tends to be more costly than other types of e-commerce financing.
+Invoice factoring can provide fast funds during cash flow crunches but tends to be more costly than other types of e-commerce financing.

 Asset-Based Loan

 If you don’t have the credit you need to qualify for a term loan or SBA loan, you may want to consider an asset-based loan.
-You put up collateral in the form of an asset (such as real estate, equipment, or inventory) to secure the loan.
+For one of these, you put up collateral in the form of an asset (such as real estate, equipment, or inventory) to secure the loan.
 This decreases the risk to your lender and can help you qualify for financing you might not otherwise be able to get.
-A lender uses a loan-to-value ratio (such as 70% of the value of the asset) to determine how much to loan your e-commerce business.
+Lenders usually look at the loan-to-value ratio (a percentage of the value of the asset) to determine how much to loan your e-commerce business.

-There are several steps to applying for a small business loan.
-Here, we walk you through the process.
+There are several stages involved in applying for a small business loan.
+The steps below walk you through the process.

 Finding Out Which Kind of Loan You Want